 also destroy their material possessions: how you help these individuals

 is up to you.
-You can donate your time, cleaning service, or money to help those who have been affected by tornadoes.
+You can donate your time or money to help those who have been affected by tornadoes.
 I personally don't see how anyone could witness this

 without rendering aid if there are no emergency services near by